You may also enjoy our related review of the top standard-size strollers.

 The following details will guide you through the important features of jogging strollers and will help you decide which stroller and features are right for you.

-Running with your baby in a jogging stroller and biking with your baby in a child bike trailer, can expose your baby to stressful forces that can be harmful.
-Consult with your pediatrician to ensure your baby has sufficient neck and core muscle strength before you begin using a jogging stroller or child bike carrier.
+Running with your baby in a jogging stroller and biking with your little one in a child bike trailer, can expose your baby to stressful forces that can be harmful.
+Consult with your pediatrician to ensure your child has sufficient neck and core muscle strength before you begin using a jogging stroller or child bike carrier.

-Dr. Spurrier, pediatrician and founder of BabyGearLab notes, "It's important to avoid running and biking with young babies due to the jarring and jostling stresses that can occur.
+Dr. Spurrier, a pediatrician and founder of BabyGearLab notes, "It's important to avoid running and biking with young babies due to the jarring and jostling stresses that can occur.
 All babies need to have adequate neck and core muscle strength before they can safely participate in any jogging or biking activities.
-This generally does not occur until at least 8 months of age."
+This strength generally does not occur until at least 8 months of age.."

 How are Joggers Different?

 Traditional strollers are not safe for jogging with a baby.
 They lack the design features necessary to reduce the jarring shocks a baby could experience as parents jog over uneven surfaces.
 It 's hard to avoid hazards like bumps in the road, curbs, uneven sidewalks, and sections of non-paved surfaces when you are running, and non-jogging strollers lack the ability to navigate these hazards at speed safely.